pi-top/pi-top-Python-SDK/docs/more/faq.rst

 I was using an older version of the Python libraries.
 How can I update to use this SDK?
 ---------------------------------------------------------------------------------------
 Note: .deprecated directory.
-PMA prefix is now dropped
+PMA: PMA prefix is now dropped
+Buttons: PT prefix is now dropped.
+'Buttons' is now 'CaseButtons'

 Everything else should be updatable with a Find and Replace:

 ptbuttons -> pitop.case_buttons